 - Recruitment services providers.

-8. Do we transfer your personal data outside the European Economic Area?
+- Do we transfer your personal data outside the UK?

-We store personal data on servers located in the European Economic Area (EEA).
-We may transfer personal data to reputable third party organisations situated inside or outside the EEA when we have a business reason to engage these organisations.
+We store most of our data in the UK.
+We may transfer personal data to reputable third-party organisations situated inside or outside the UK (including the European Economic Area) when we have a business reason to engage these organisations.
 Each organisation is required to safeguard personal data in accordance with our contractual obligations and data protection legislation.

 - Access – You can ask us to verify whether we are processing personal data about you, and if so, to provide more specific information.

 - Correction – You can ask us to correct our records if you believe they contain incorrect or incomplete information about you.